Supporting Community Through Reading

 The Huntington Library, Art Museum, and Botanical Gardens, From Brontë to Butler: Women Writers on the Page

-The special exhibition explores the powerful influence of women authors across generations, highlighting the literary voices that have shaped storytelling and imagination.
+The special exhibition explored the powerful influence of women authors across generations, highlighting the literary voices that have shaped storytelling and imagination.

-The exhibition features materials from Butler’s papers, now housed at the Huntington, and places her work in conversation with earlier writers such as Charlotte Brontë.
+The exhibition featured materials from Butler’s papers, now housed at the Huntington, and placed her work in conversation with earlier writers such as Charlotte Brontë.
 Explore the exhibition and learn more through th

 e Huntington’s website.